Introduction

 openssl pkcs12 -export -out cert.pfx -inkey server.key -in server.crt |

-To learn more about full process of how to configure MongoDB Server to use Client X509 Certificate Check this Article.
+To learn more about the whole process of how to configure the MongoDB Server to use Client X509 Certificate, check this Article.

-Let’s look at steps to configure SSIS MongoDB Connection manager to use X509 Client Certificate Mode.
+Let’s look at the steps to configure the SSIS MongoDB Connection Manager to use X509 Client Certificate Mode.

 - Open ZappySys MongoDB Connection Manager UI

-- Enter User ID which you created in $external database (This UserID usually matches Subject of your Certificate).
-For example in our case UserID may appear like below.
-Leave password blank because its not used in x509 method.
+- Enter the User ID you created in the $external database (This UserID usually matches the Subject of your Certificate).
+For example, in our case, UserID may appear as follows.
+Leave the password blank because it’s not used in the X. 509 method.

-- Select PFX file path and enter certificate password if needed.
-If you type Path then Subject Line appears automatically (You can use it as UserID field if you were unsure in Step#1 however we still recommend to make sure UserID is exact match based on original name your System Admin created in $external DB)
+- Select the PFX file path and enter the certificate password if needed.
+If you type Path, then Subject Line appears automatically (You can use it as UserID field if you were unsure in Step#1 however, we still recommend making sure UserID is an exact match based on the original name your System Admin created in $external DB)

-- Now go to Advanced Tab and enter Below Option.
-By default MongoDB Connection Manager uses userid/password mode.
-To use X509 Auth mode you must set option like below on the Advanced Options table.
+- Now go to the Advanced Tab and enter the Below Option.
+By default, MongoDB Connection Manager uses the userid/password mode.
+To use X509 Auth mode, you must set an option in the Advanced Options table as shown below.